EwenQuim/renpy-graphviz/README.md

 ### INGAME_LABEL(a) & INGAME_JUMP(b)

-Same that above but interacts with the normal flow.
+Same that above but interacts with the "normal flow", your `label`, `call` and `jump` from your Ren'Py script.

 <table>
 <thead>